Craig Harrington apologizes for insulting Rayadas players

 Through social networks, the coach of America promised the fans not to repeat the actions of day 3.

 “I made a promise that I will definitely remove some words from my vocabulary from now on.
-Nobody likes to be disrespected and nobody should be offended in any way, ”she shared through a video.
+Nobody likes to be disrespected and nobody should feel offended in any way, “he shared through a video.

 Similarly, Craig Harrington He offered an apology to his rivals, his players and the fans of Mexican soccer, as he said that he was aware that they are situations that they cannot afford in soccer and in life.